 1. How many hours does this position require a week?

-We’ve talked before about how the cannabis industry can feel a lot like a giant startup.
-So, just like in any startup, hours can be long and work can sometimes feel like it’s never ending.
+The cannabis industry can feel a lot like a giant startup.
+And just like any startup, hours can be long and work can be demanding.
 While this is true of many positions in dozens of industries, the difference here is that the long hours aren’t always addressed up front.
-Occasionally it’s because those being interviewed don’t ask — instead, they assume they’ll be working a standard 40-hours week.
+Occasionally it’s because those being interviewed don’t ask — instead, they assume they’ll be working a standard 40-hour week.
 Other times, it’s because hiring managers don’t address it and are trying to lock in a great candidate without scaring them away.
 Either way, ask up front and make sure your contract ensures that you won’t be held to unpaid overtime or unanticipated standards down the line.

 2. How do you pay your employees?